 Testing

-• All campers are strongly encouraged to take a rapid antigen test result 24-48 hours prior to arrival at camp.
+• All campers are strongly encouraged to take a rapid antigen test within 24-48 hours prior to arrival at camp.
+We recommend taking a PCR or NAAT test where possible.

-• Additional testing may be implemented due to increased Covid-19 transmission levels or emergence of a more severe variant.
+• Additional testing may be implemented due to increased COVID-19 transmission levels or emergence of a more severe variant.

 Masking